🛠 Windows Fix

 Update Windows and Drivers

-Outdated systems can cause performance issues.
+Outdated software can cause performance problems.

-• Go to Settings → Update & Security
+• Go to Settings → Windows Update

 • Install updates